mjhoptics/opticalglass/docs/OG_Pandas_intro/OG_Pandas_intro.rst

 Plotting transmission data
 --------------------------

-The :meth:`~.glass.GlassPandas.transmission_data` method returns the material transmission data for a 10mm thick sample, as well as the sample wavelengths.
+The :meth:`~.xls_glass.GlassPandas.transmission_data` method returns the material transmission data for a 10mm thick sample, as well as the sample wavelengths.
 The data may be passed directly into matplotlib plot routines.

 .. code:: ipython3